syrupy-project/syrupy/README.md

 - **`AmberSnapshotExtension`**: This is the default extension which generates `.ambr` files.
 Serialization of most data types are supported.
   - Line control characters are normalised when snapshots are generated i.e. `\r` and `\n` characters are all written as `\n`.
 This is to allow interoperability of snapshots between operating systems that use disparate line control characters.
 - **`SingleFileSnapshotExtension`**: Unlike the `AmberSnapshotExtension`, which groups all tests within a single test file into a singular snapshot file, this extension creates one `.raw` file per test case.
+Note that the default behaviour of the SingleFileSnapshotExtension is to write raw bytes to disk.
+There is no further "serialization" that happens.
+For this reason, it is not a direct replacement for the Amber extension.
+The `SingleFileSnapshotExtension` is mostly used as a building block for other extensions such as the image extensions as well as the JSON extension.
+In the default "binary" mode, attempting to serialize a non-byte-like object will throw a TypeError.
 - **`PNGImageSnapshotExtension`**: An extension of single file, this should be used to produce `.png` files from a byte string.
 - **`SVGImageSnapshotExtension`**: Another extension of single file.
 This produces `.svg` files from an svg string.
 - **`JSONSnapshotExtension`**: Another extension of single file.
 This produces `.json` files from dictionaries and lists.